-5 Easy Ideas to Turn Ramen Noodles from College Dorm Food to Healthy, Adult Dinners
+5 Easy Ideas to Turn Instant Ramen Noodles into a Healthy Dinner

-Whether it's the nostalgia or undeniable convenience, most of us would agree that a package of ramen noodles is one of our favorite quick comfort foods.
-They can be totally satisfying on their own but have you considered upgrading your ramen noodles?
+Whether it's the nostalgia or undeniable convenience, most of us would agree that a package of instant ramen noodles is one of our favorite quick comfort foods.
+They can be totally satisfying on their own, but have you considered upgrading your instant ramen?
 Read on for our favorite hacks to help you cut the sodium and transform that bowl of noodles into a healthy and satisfying meal.
 We've also included five simple recipe ideas to get you started.

 Related: Healthy Ramen Soup Recipes

 Traditional packaged ramen is high in sodium—about 800 mg per serving—with nearly all of the sodium coming from the flavor packet.
 If you're attempting to cut back on salt, try using half of the packet and add flavor with other ingredients, like spices or fresh herbs.
 Check out our flavor boosting suggestions below for more ideas!
 You can also look for varieties made with less sodium.
 We're fans of Thai Kitchen packaged instant noodle soups, which come in more reasonably at about 550 mg sodium per serving.

 To keep the salt in check, some recipes serve 2, while others serve 1!
 You'll see the serving sizes listed below each recipe image.

 How to Turn a Package of Instant Noodles into a Complete Meal